Nimish-go/ThinkSchool_RecipeManager_Assignment/README.md

 - *Id* is auto-generated.

-- Editing a Recipe, updates the exiting recipe.
+- Editing a Recipe, updates the existing recipe.

 ## Assumptions & Limitations